wikimedia/operations-software-netbox/docs/installation/3-netbox.md

 !!! note
     Upon completion, the upgrade script may warn that no existing virtual environment was detected.
 As this is a new installation, this warning can be safely ignored.

+!!! note
+    To run the script on a node connected to a database in read-only mode, include the `--readonly` parameter.
+This will skip the application of any database migrations.

 ## Create a Super User